JoeruCodes/CUDA-GEMM-kernel/README.md

  ## Performance Measurement:
 The code measures the execution time of the matrix multiplication kernel using std::chrono library and calculates the achieved GFLOPs (Giga Floating-Point Operations per second) based on the elapsed time and the problem size.

-### GOT ABSOLUTELY DESTROYED BY CuBLAS while testing it on colab (410GFLOPS as compared to CuBLAS's 60TFLOPS)
+### GOT ABSOLUTELY DESTROYED BY CuBLAS while testing it on 4060ti (13.8TFLOPS as compared to CuBLAS's 40TFLOPS)
 ![KEK](https://media.tenor.com/q_t5-GA1eIkAAAAM/kekw-dow.gif)